Overview

 - Handbook: The sysctl utility.

-- Utilities: CLI sysutils/nsysctl, GUI deskutils/sysctlview, HTML sysctl-mib-html.
+- Utilities: CLI sysutils/nsysctl, TUI sysutils/sysctltui, GUI deskutils/sysctlview, HTML sysctl-mib-html.

 Frequently Asked Questions

-- Where are Flags, Types, and Formats documented?
+- Where are Flags, Types, Formats, and Label documented?

 -